This post has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GoldfishMix #CollectiveBias

 Have you been thinking up fun new recipes for The Big Game?
 As I come up with a fun mix of recipes, I try to keep the kids in mind.
 My husband and son love spicy, so sometimes I come up with new recipes that are a bit too spicy for my daughters.
 This time around, I’m making sure to include something they’re gonna love — Fried Mac n Cheese Balls made with Goldfish crackers!

 When we were at Walmart the other day, my youngest asked for the big 30 oz carton of Goldfish crackers.
 She just loves them for snack time.
-When I grabbed the big carton (it’s on Rollback at Walmart!!), I thought it was big enough for my preschooler to have a few snacks and for me to come up with a fun recipe, too.

 Do your kids love Goldfish crackers?
 I found a fun new way to enjoy them that’s going to work perfect for a Big Game appetizer, and your kids are gonna love it and, so will the adults!
 Kids love to be part of the excitement, and this appetizer will definitely bring a smile to their face.
 My kids were super excited when I said I was making Mac n Cheese balls.